 • Eco-Friendly: Smaller files use less energy to transfer.

-WebP Image format – browser support 2025 – Source caiuse
+WebP image format browser support – Source caiuse

-Method 1: Convert and Upload WebP Images Manually
+Method 1: Convert and Upload WebP Images to WordPress Manually

-Step 1: Create or Convert Images to WebP Format
+Step 1: Convert your images to WebP format

 TinyPNG convert to WebP image format